 It’s important to take stock, but only in the sense of reflecting on bygones to help you move forward through life.
 An element of nostalgia is healthy, but too much and you’re at risk of being stuck living in the past, which only conjures up feelings of resent, loss, or guilt.
 We all have an interesting backstory, but don’t ruminate, hold grudges or live with regret.
 Don’t get trapped there.
 Move forward and choose to not be defined by your past.

 8. Live for the now

 On the flip side, being too future focused is also unhealthy.
-I think a lot of people live with a mindset that ‘I’ll be happy when …’ which is completely redundant.
+I think a lot of people live with a mindset of thinking ‘I’ll be happy when …’ which is completely redundant.
 As cliche as it sounds if you were to die tomorrow and never reached that goal, went on that future trip, or lost that weight, would you live your life differently today?
-I’d bet you would.
+I bet you would.
 I found that by expressing gratitude and incorporating mindfulness, meditation and yoga has helped me tremendously to appreciate the present day, live in the now and embrace the little things in life.
 It’s the mindset of enjoying the weekdays rather than waiting for the weekend.

 Yes, I have PLENTY of goals, desires, plans and dreams but I definitely enjoy moments of today.
 Read my tips for living in the now.

 Change brings upheaval and ignites fear but is inevitable.
 What is worse is being complacent and never developing through seeking security and clinging on to the comfortable things in life.
 This is a reason why people stay in terrible jobs or toxic relationships, because they’re comfortable.
 It’s far easier to stay stuck in a rut and complain than it is to do something about it and make a change.
 I suffered on both of these accounts and sadly wasted too much time fearing the unknown, but trust me, life is way too long to be devoid of happiness.